 Center for Excellence in Teaching and Learning

-On December 17, 2014, Maria Cuzzo announced the approval of the 2015-2016 UW-Superior nominations for Wisconsin Teaching Fellows.
+On December 17, 2014, Maria Cuzzo announced the approval of the 2015-2016 UW-Superior nominations for Wisconsin Teaching Fellows and Scholars.
 Please link on their highlighted names to learn more about the nominees and their passions for teaching, learning, and research.

 Dr. Sarah LaChance Adams, Assistant Professor of Philosophy in the Department of Social Inquiry